Parineeti Chopra: Hiatus and career fluctuations (2015–2020)

 Chopra's only release of 2018 was a reunion with Arjun Kapoor after Ishaqzaade on Vipul Amrutlal Shah's romantic comedy Namaste England, a sequel to Shah's Namastey London (2007) which starred Akshay Kumar and Katrina Kaif.
 The film emerged as a critical and commercial disaster at the box-office.
 Shilpa Jamkhandikar of Reuters felt she was "sleepwalking through a role that didn't have too much meat in the first place" and Nandini Ramnath of Scroll noted that her usual spikiness was missing.

 Chopra's first film appearance of in 2019 was in a brief role opposite Kumar in the historical war drama Kesari directed by Anurag Singh.
-It told the story of the events leading up to the Battle of Saragarhi, a battle between 21 soldiers of the 36th Sikhs of the British Indian Army and 10,000 Afridi and Orakzai Pashtun tribesmen in 1897.
-Chopra played the role of Jeevani Kaur, the wife of Ishar Singh, the leader of the Sikh soldiers, appearing in his imaginary conversations before and after the battle.
 Sukanya Verma of Rediff.com felt that she had "precious little to do" in the film.
 However, Rachit Gupta of The Times of India noted her "small, but impactful role", writing "it's her character's fun banter with Kumar that puts a smile on your face and her tears break your heart."
 The film emerged as a major commercial success at the box-office, grossing over ₹201 crore worldwide.
 Her second release of the year was the action romantic comedy Jabariya Jodi, which was based upon the tradition of groom kidnapping, prevalent in Bihar.
 The film marked Chopra's second collaboration with Malhotra after Hasee Toh Phasee, and film received unanimously negative reviews and emerged as a commercial failure at the box-office.
 Writing for NDTV, film critic Saibal Chatterjee felt that Chopra "punctuates her perky, no-nonsense girl persona with moments of demure docility" but "all the effort that she makes to traverse the gamut quickly ceases to convey any meaning in the absence of cohesion and clarity in the character's motives."
 Shubhra Gupta of The Indian Express wrote that "Chopra, togged out in the most outlandish clothes Patna may have been witness too, seems to have gotten stuck in a rut of familiarity."